RyanJarv/cdn-proxy/README.md

 not specify targets dynamically.

 This requires an existing domain to already be created in CloudFront, this is because CloudFlare will not assign a temporary domain to you like CloudFront does.
-The domain needs to be registered and active, but should be spare domain only used for cdn-proxy.
+The domain needs to be registered and active, but should be a spare domain only used for cdn-proxy.
 You will also want to disable all security features on this domain so they do not apply to requests passing through it.